MIams-REISys/plexcsv/README.rst

 * Currently, the library only supports Artist, Album, and Track as filters.
 * Does not Currently support setting the playlist sort.
 * Does not support nested rule groups.
+* The plexapi has a bug where libtype isn't working for smart playlists.
+There is a pull request waiting to be merged that fixes this.

 There are plans to add these items.
 Sort being number 1.